-Hypercholesterolemia is defined by levels of LDL-C, also known as "bad cholesterol," above 130 mg/dL and is associated with increased risk of heart disease and stroke.
+Hypercholesterolemia is defined by levels of LDL-C above 130 mg/dL and is associated with increased risk of heart disease and stroke.
 In hypercholesterolemia, high levels of LDL-C accumulate in blood vessels, leading to atherosclerosis.
 Treatment aims to reduce LDL-C levels to below 100 mg/dL with 70 mg/dL as the ultimate goal, but some patients cannot achieve this level of reduction through existing means.
 Patients with LDL-C levels above 200 mg/dL are considered to have familial hypercholesterolemia (FH).
 Patients with FH have one or more genetic mutations that contribute to the disease in addition to diet and lifestyle.
 Patients with FH cannot metabolize LDL-C effectively, leading to high levels of circulating LDL-C, in some cases exceeding 1000 mg/dL.
-FH can be subcategorized by mutation status into heterozygous and homozygous familial hypercholesterolemia (HeFH and HoFH).
+FH can be subcategorized by mutation status into HeFH, and HoFH.
 HoFH patients have the most severe phenotype, with LDL-C levels usually exceeding 400 mg/dL.
 HoFH patients often suffer from CVD early in life and have an average life expectancy of 33 years if untreated.
 HoFH has a prevalence of 1 in 200,000 to 1,000,000 adults.